lxc/incus/doc/howto/network_bgp.md

 ## Configure the BGP server

-To configure LXD as a BGP server, set the following server configuration options on all cluster members:
+To configure Incus as a BGP server, set the following server configuration options on all cluster members:

 - {config:option}`server-core:core.bgp_address` - the IP address for the BGP server
 - {config:option}`server-core:core.bgp_asn` - the {abbr}`ASN (Autonomous System Number)` for the local server